Global Load Balancing using NSX ALB in VMC

 Configure Public IP and NAT/Firewall Rules for DNS Virtual Service

-To create NAT/Firewall rules for DNS Virtual Service, you have to first request a Public IP.
-Please refer to the VMC on AWS official documentation to learn about how to Request a Public IP and create NAT/firewall rules.
+To create NAT/Firewall rules for the DNS Virtual Service, you have to first request a Public IP.
+Please refer to the VMC on AWS official documentation to learn about how to request a Public IP and create NAT/firewall rules.

 Configure DNS Subdomain

-For hosting DNS subdomain in Public Cloud, please refer to the service provider documentation.
-A sample DNS subdomain configuration in AWS is shown in the below screenshot.
+For hosting a DNS subdomain in Public Cloud, please refer to the service provider documentation.
+A sample DNS subdomain configuration in AWS is shown in the screenshot.

 Verify Global Load Balancing